EPCCed/wind_tunnel/README.md

 Additional variables in this section are the parameters of the ellipse ( `a` axis in the  x direction , `b` axis in y direction , `p` , `c` location of the maximum camber, `c` chord ), `nx_global` and `ny_global` the grid size respectively in the `x` and `y` direction.

-The calculation can be launched on the GPU by setting `device = .TRUE.` You can then run the program with:
+The calculation can be launched on a GPU by setting `device = .TRUE.` You can then run the program with:

 ```bash